-- Theresa Lowrie, Director of Disability & Accessibility Resources / ADA coordinator - I am the director of the Disability Support Services program at Reed.
+- Theresa Lowrie, Director of Disability & Accessibility Resources - I am the director of Disability & Accessibility Resources at Reed.
 At DAR we work directly with students, faculty and staff to provide and manage the accommodations process for students at Reed.
 Through a number of diverse campus initiatives, staff and faculty trainings, and campus partnerships, we work to raise awareness and to address possible barriers across campus in efforts to increase accessibility for all in our community.

 - Julie Maxfield, Associate Dean of Students for Academic Life - As chair of the Accessibility Committee and supervisor to Disability & Accessibility Resources, community members can to come to me with questions, concerns, or ideas about accessibility on campus.
 In addition, if a student believes that the procedures described on the DAR website have not been properly followed or feels that any action has been directed against them because of a disability or perception of a disability, they can meet with me as part of the informal resolution process.

 - Jason Parker, Associate Director of Web Support Services, CIS - As the representative from Computing & Information Services, I consult with the committee on accessibility issues ranging from classroom technology and course materials, to website design and third-party software recommendations.